 - Opportunities for mentorship from RISD Museum and College faculty and staff

 - Ability to audit select RISD Graduate Studies courses

-- Artist-related professional-development training
+- Artist-related professional development

 - Opportunities to share their creative process with RISD Museum audiences

 - Opportunity to help shape the Museum’s approach to supporting artists in the future

 - Applicants must be local, meaning Providence is their closest big city.
 They must have resided in this area for at least one year prior to the application deadline.

 - Artists and designers working in any medium are eligible to apply.